xcx-lang/xcx-compiler/README.md

 **Known rough edges:** Recursive function performance (no JIT coverage), a fiber scoping workaround required on Windows (see [`database.md`](documentation/language/database.md)), and VM complexity that can make certain edge-case bugs difficult to isolate.

+As of 3.1.1, an experimental Linux build is available.
+Linux support is in an early stage — the system was primarily developed and tested on Windows, so behavior may differ in Linux environments.
+Stability is not fully verified and some features may not work as expected.
+If you run into crashes, performance differences, or unexpected behavior on Linux, please [open an issue](https://github.com/xcx-lang/xcx-compiler/issues) — bug reports and error logs are very helpful.

 The ecosystem is minimal and evolving.
 APIs and internal behavior may change across minor versions.

 Contributions are welcome — bug reports and pull requests are appreciated.
 There is no formal contribution process yet; for larger changes, please open an issue first.